badoo/ios-collection-batch-updates/README.md

 ## How to use

-In orger to generate the mentioned updates it has to make collection item and section conform the `BMAUpdatableCollectionItem` and`BMAUpdatableCollectionItem` protocols respectively:
+In order to generate the mentioned updates it has to make collection item and section conform the `BMAUpdatableCollectionItem` and`BMAUpdatableCollectionItem` protocols respectively:

 ```objectivec
 @interface BMAExampleItemsSection : NSObject <BMAUpdatableCollectionSection>